App Configuration — Agentuity Documentation

 Use separate .env files instead of commenting/uncommenting variables when switching between local development and deployed contexts.

-File loading order:
+File loading order today:

 Example setup: